redrails/old-blog/_posts/2017-09-06-another-keras-tutorial-for-neural-network-beginners.md

 We did it!
-By normalizing the input data, we surpassed that 95% accuracy benchmark and even attained perfect accuracy on the training set.
+We did it!
+By normalizing the input data, we actually attained perfect accuracy on the training set, surpassing the 95% accuracy benchmark set on a less reputable blog.
 Maybe if we added more neurons, we could defy mathematical logic and beat perfection.
 Mo' neurons, mo' money!
 However, as the training error on the standardised inputs approached zero, the test error showed no improvement.
 In fact, it even appears to significantly worsen.
 In other words, we have another case of overfitting.
 On a positive note, this graph also demonstrates the benefits of standardising your input data (as long as you don't allow the model overfit).

 ## Validation Set & Early Stopping